 Are you tired of sounding professional and eloquent in your native language.?
 But seeing your English documents look like someone put fragments of a book into a blender?
 Grammarly could help you stay out of a remedial English class or even gain a promotion.

-Their site a handy primer to learn the finer points of grammar, especially for those learning English as an additional language.
-The most common country to use the site is not the United States, but India, which proves the site’s usefulness to multilingual writers.
+Their site is a handy primer to learn the finer points of grammar, especially for those learning English as an additional language.
+The most common country to use the site is not the United States.
+But India, which proves the site’s usefulness to multilingual writers.

 Articles, verb tenses, and misused words are difficult to understand unless used in context.
 English is the only language to make such widely varied use of articles.
 Things like homonyms and errors often made even by native speakers (e.g. plural and possessive nouns or “its” versus “it’s”) are often not covered until one has already taken years of formal classes.

 The Grammarly subscription allows non-native speakers to continue to learn the language after they are expected to have already mastered one of the hardest languages to learn.

 Grammarly review for students

 Grammarly is a wonderful tool for academia well.
 Over 300,000 of Grammarly’s writers use the site for school assignments.
 A middle schooler or remedial student who is untrained in the world of essays can benefit from the service as much as a seasoned graduate student writing their doctoral thesis.